8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/concepts/content.md

 These three principles are attributed to [Jack Bogle](https://en.wikipedia.org/wiki/John_C._Bogle) (founder of [Vanguard](https://investor.vanguard.com/corporate-portal/)) and [Ray Dalio](https://en.wikipedia.org/wiki/Ray_Dalio) (from the hedge fund [Bridgewater Associates](https://en.wikipedia.org/wiki/Bridgewater_Associates)).
 (I credit Frank Vasquez from [Risk Parity Radio](https://www.riskparityradio.com) for introducing me to these.)

 The **macro-allocation principle** says that portfolios made of similar asset classes in similar proportions will act over 90 percent the same.
-All 100 percent stock portfolios will act over 90 percent the same, for example.
+For example, all 100 percent stock portfolios will act over 90 percent the same.
 Changes to the proportions within the asset classes are somewhat moot regarding returns, gains, losses, and so on.

 The **Holy Grail of Investing** says that asset classes have an environment where they perform best.
 Consider a quad chart.
-The first column is growth, the second column is inflation.
+The first column is growth, and the second column is inflation.
 The top row is rising, and the bottom row is falling.
 The midpoint is the market expectation of what will happen next.
 According to this principle, we want to evenly distribute risk across the 4 quadrants by choosing different asset classes that perform well in each environment, setting proportions to our comfort and the risk of each asset type.
 We do this by looking at the historical performance of each asset type and the correlation between asset types.
 From historical performance analysis, we find equities do better when the expectation is rising growth.
 Further, we find intermediate- and long-term treasuries (at least in The United States) have the greatest negative correlation to equities and do better in falling growth and inflationary environments.
 Commodities also do better in rising growth and inflation environments; however, they tend to have a low correlation with equities and treasuries.

 The **simplicity principle** says we want to minimize the number of securities and fees to balance preservation and return of capital; simple.